AbolghassemBahramian/CryptoEcosystems/README.md

 # CryptoEcosystems
-Crypto Currency and Blockchain and Trivergence. this is new programing for mr souri.
+Crypto Currency and Blockchain and Trivergence. this is new work in patcosystem.